Forget hero entrepreneurs. Here’s how to be a vulnerable visionary

 Let’s be clear: Groups are wonderful things.
 A system can be greater than the sum of its parts.
 It’s beautiful to consider that none of us are truly separate and instead are part of an unbroken wholeness.
 No one of us is smarter than all of us.
 Sharing’s caring.
 I love all that.

-But it’s not enough to just reject the hero entrepreneur myth.
+But it’s a mistake to simply reject the hero entrepreneur myth and go to the opposite extreme.
 We need to move on from the current trend towards ‘shared vision’ as the new solution to real creativity and collaboration if we want to realise big, bold ideas.

 Beyond individuals, groups and networks